grefel/extendscriptApiDocTransformations/README.md

 [Theunis de Jong](https://web.archive.org/web/20170106130344/http://www.jongware.com/idjshelp.html)
 a.k.a. **Jongware** († 2020).
 Without his efforts and inspiration I would not have realized it.
 Thank you!

+The site itself carries this credit in the footer of its home page.